cereblanco/todayilearned/notes/aws/aws-s3.md

   - If we want to allow third parties to have temporary access to an S3 object, the best option would be to use [Pre-signed URLs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-presigned-urls.html).
 With presigned URLs, clients can directly talk to S3 instead of talking to our media service and our media service relaying the requests to S3.

   - For instance, in our illustration below, all requests from the client pass through our media service, and our media service talks to S3 on client's behalf.
-This flow introduces unnecessary load and cost on our media service; imagine all the files that will pass through it and the bandwidth and resources it must sustain to support upload and download operations.
+This flow spawns heavy load on our media service; imagine all the files that will pass through it and the resources (network bandwidth, memory/cpu usage, ...) it must sustain to support upload and download operations.

   **WITHOUT Pre-signed URLs**